Archiel19/compute-accounting/README.md

 launching scripts, so be careful!

-## Install
+# Install
-To install the `sbatch` wrapper script, run this command after logging in to Jean Zay:
+To install the `sbatch` wrapper script, run this command on your Jean Zay account:
 ```
 curl -sSL https://raw.githubusercontent.com/Archiel19/compute-accounting/main/install.sh | bash
 ```
+> **WARNING**: For the tags to be persistent, the option `AccountingStoreFlags = job_comment` should be enabled in `slurm.conf`

-## Uninstall
+# Uninstall
-To uninstall the `sbatch` wrapper script, run this command after logging in to Jean Zay:
+To uninstall the `sbatch` wrapper script, run this command on your Jean Zay account:
 ```
 curl -sSL https://raw.githubusercontent.com/Archiel19/compute-accounting/main/uninstall.sh | bash
 ```